Which countries or subregions fall within the Indian Ocean region, according to this program?

 Am I eligible to apply if I have previously received funding from the SSRC?

 Yes, previous recipients of SSRC funding are eligible to apply.
 Applications should propose new work that is clearly beyond the scope of previously funded research.

 Can individuals apply for collaborative research grants?

 No. These grants are open to research teams only.

 How many members may my research team consist of?

-The application allows for up to two co-PIs and five additional team members.
+Your team should consist of three to six core members.
+The application allows for up to two co-PIs and three additional team members.
 In general, the size of your research team should correspond with your proposed project and the tasks required to accomplish your project goals.

 Do I need to complete the application in one sitting?

 No. You may return to the application as many times as needed until the application deadline.
 Please remember to save your work as you complete each section of the application and note that once applications are submitted, they cannot be altered.